Olooce/DB-Initializer/README.md

 schemas or even allow applications to automatically initialize the required schema if it doesn't exist.

 The goal is to enable recreating databases without necessarily recreating the data in them.

+To see an example complete implementation, you can visit this [GitHub repository](https://github.com/Olooce/FedhaYouthGroupSystem-SCO200_Project/blob/master/src/main/java/ac/ku/oloo/configs/DB_Config.java).

 ## Features